 God created us to thirst.
 He gave us a drive that causes us to reach for something that will truly satisfy.
 When we reach for all kinds of other things that distract us, our thirst doesn’t go away.
 It continues to drive us toward what we really need, toward what God wants for us.

 When we don’t drink enough water, our body becomes dehydrated, and we thirst.
 Sometimes we try to quench our thirst with other things like sweets or munchies.
 We grab a handful on the run but the more we eat, the more dissatisfied we feel.
-Sometimes we try to satisfy our thirst with counterfeits like soda pop, beer or coffee, and though they may wet our whistle for a time, we still end up thirsty.
+Sometimes we try to satisfy our thirst with counterfeits like soda pop, beer or coffee.
+Though they may wet our whistle for a time, we still end up thirsty.
 We keep trying to quench our thirst with the wrong thing, while we continue to get thirstier and thirstier.
 When we finally drink fresh water, it tastes so good.
 We chug it down and we feel satisfied.
 We no longer thirst.

-God gave us a thirst for Him too.
+God gave us a thirst for Him.

 In John 4:13-15 ESV Jesus says, “Everyone who drinks of this water will be thirsty again, but whoever drinks of the water that I will give him will never be thirsty again.”